Nurtas Adambay: Political views

 Political scientist Dimaş Äljanov described Adambay as a person "loyal to the regime".

 Following the release of Akim (2019), where Adambay played a rich young man becoming an akim, there were rumors that this could be a beginning to Adambay's potential political career, as parallels to Volodymyr Zelenskyy were made.
 However Adambay stated that this was not an oppositionist movie, but rather a romantical comedy, also expressing "no interest" in following Zelenskyy's path.

 After personal issues faced during the COVID-19 pandemic, Adambay's political views and personal life shifted closer to conservative Islam.
 In 2023, when justifying his push to ban Lightyear (2022) in Kazakhstan, Adambay pushed a conspiracy theory that "someone" was trying to influence the Kazakh society to reduce the fertility rates and "traditional values" of the country.
 He did not specify on who this "someone" is, only making a reference to "the West".
 After becoming a practicing Muslim, Adambay stated that Kazakhstan would be better off with sharia law, stating that it'd have solved all corruption and domestic abuse issues, additionally criticising journalist Erjan Esimhanov for expressing his atheism.
 Adambay also commented on his refusal to address any political events in the country, including the 2022 Bloody January, by stating that it is not something that in his area of work.

 In July 2024, Adambay formally apologized on Instagram to presidents Kassym-Jomart Tokayev, Nursultan Nazarbayev, Vladimir Putin and Alexander Lukashenko, mäjilisman Rinat Zaitov, and musician Andrey Makarevich, for his "out of stupidity" previous criticism of them.
 Also formally apologizing to "everyone, with whom he may have had conflicted", Adambay praised the heads of state for "their service for the good of [their countries]", additionally praising Vladimir Putin for "preserving family values, opposing the promotion of obscenity".

+Since moving to the United States, Adambay has praised the country, saying "God Bless America", mentioning that he feels freer there as a Muslim than, "for example, in the UAE".
+Despite his continuous support for censorship and the Kazakh anti-LGBTQ law, he described transgender people as "just being on their own journey", which is "none of [his] business".